espocrm/documentation/docs/development/metadata/client-defs.md

 *string[]*

-Mass actions available when selecting all recults.
+Mass actions available when selecting all results.

 ## massActionDefs